-- 29 The Fund is entering the LGPS Central pool with the understanding that the pooled investments will benefit from lower investment costs, greater investment capability and access to more uncorrelated asset classes.
-Becoming an FCA registered investment manager will lead to improved governance, transparency and reporting giving the Pension Fund assurance that its investments are being carried out effectively. - 30 It is expected that most of the Fund's assets will be transferred to the Pool over time, as it will take some time for the Pool to restructure the assets into appropriate sub-funds within the Pool.
-These sub-funds are likely to be set-up over a period of 2 - 3 years, with the timing being dependent on market conditions and operational circumstances. - 31 The detailed business case for LGPS Central demonstrates how the proposal will meet the four key assessment criteria laid down by the government: - Asset pool(s) that achieve the benefits of scale (>£25billion) - Strong governance and decision making - Reduced costs and value for money - Improved capacity and capability to invest in infrastructure - 32 The business case outlined the proposed governance, oversight and management structure of the pool and this has been reviewed by Eversheds, the legal advisers appointed by the pool.

-- 33 The structure will allow participating funds to exercise control (both individually, and collectively) over the new arrangements, not only as investors in the pooled funds, but also as shareholders of the operator company, LGPS Central Ltd. - 34 Whilst assets will be managed on a pooled basis, each fund will be able to exercise their investor rights independently, although benefits of scale will be most effectively harnessed where parties work together in a co-ordinated way to align their decision making.
-An important example of this is responsible investment and voting policies where cross-voting between funds within the same pool would be both costly to administer and counterproductive. - 35 The Shareholders Forum, governed by a Shareholders Agreement and operating under company law, will have formal decision making powers.
-Nottinghamshire County Council will have equal voting rights alongside the other participating funds, and unanimous decisions will be required on key strategic matters.
-These are specified in the Shareholders Agreement and Articles of Association and include the appointment and dismissal of the company's senior executives, approval of the company's strategic plan and any significant financial transactions, such as major acquisitions, lending or borrowing. - 36 The degree of control to be exercised by the Shareholders through their reserve powers will be greater than is generally the case, in order to satisfy the Teckal exemption criteria and allow the company to undertake services on behalf of the investor funds without a formal procurement process.
+- The Fund is entering the Pool with the understanding that the pooled investments will benefit from lower investment costs, greater investment capability, improved ability to act as a responsible investor and access to more uncorrelated asset classes.
+Becoming an FCA registered investment manager is expected to lead to improved governance, transparency and reporting giving the Pension Fund assurance that its investment strategy is being carried out effectively. - 31 It is expected that most of the Fund's assets will be transferred to the Pool over a period of time.
+The Pool is setting up sub-funds which the Fund and other partners expect to invest in.
+It is likely that this process will take place over a period of at least two or three years, with the timing being dependent on market conditions and operational circumstances.
+Where there are financial or other barriers to transfers, assets may remain in the Fund's ownership. - 32 Governance of the Pool will primarily take place through the Shareholders Forum, governed by a Shareholders Agreement and operating under company law, which will have formal decision making powers.
+Nottinghamshire County Council will have equal voting rights alongside the other participating funds and unanimous decisions will be required on key strategic matters.
+These are specified in the Shareholders Agreement and Articles of Association, and include the appointment and dismissal of the company's senior executives, approval of the company's strategic plan and any significant financial transactions, such as major acquisitions, lending or borrowing. - 33 The degree of control to be exercised by the Shareholders through their reserved powers will be greater than is generally the case, in order to satisfy the Teckal exemption criteria and allow the company to undertake services on behalf of the investor funds without a formal procurement process.

-- 37 The Joint Committee, established by an Inter-Authority Agreement, will be the forum for dealing with common investor issues, and for collective monitoring of the performance of the pool against the agreed objectives of LGPS Central.
-It will however, have no formal decision making powers and recommendations will require the approval of individual authorities, in accordance with their local constitutional arrangements. - 38 The government has made clear their expectation that pooled entities should be regulated by the Financial Conduct Authority (FCA) to ensure appropriate safeguards over the management of client monies.
-As such, LGPS Central Ltd will be subject to on-going oversight by the FCA and key management positions, including the company directors, need to be 'approved persons', able to demonstrate appropriate knowledge, expertise and track record in investment management.
-These positions also carry significant personal liability for their actions and decisions. - 39 Comprehensive programme governance arrangements are in place to ensure that the statutory deadline for the implementation of pooling is achieved and that costs and savings are managed in accordance with the agreed business case.
-The Section 151 officers of each of the participating funds sit on the LGPS Practitioners Advisory Forum and regular meetings are held with the Chair and Vice-Chair of the Pension Fund Committee to ensure effective member oversight of progress and delivery.
-The Nottinghamshire Pension Fund Committee and the Local Pensions Board are also being updated regularly on key developments and decisions. - 40 Expert advisers have been appointed to provide support on legal matters, FCA registration, taxation and overall programme management.
+- The Joint Committee, established by an Inter-Authority Agreement, will be the forum for dealing with common investor issues and for collective monitoring of the performance of the pool against the agreed objectives of the Pool.
+It will, however, have no formal decisionmaking powers and recommendations will require the approval of individual authorities, in accordance with their local constitutional arrangements. - The government has made clear their expectation that pooled entities should be regulated by the Financial Conduct Authority (FCA) to ensure appropriate safeguards over the management of client monies.
+As such the Pool will be subject to ongoing oversight by the FCA and those holding key management positions, including the company directors, need to be approved persons, able to demonstrate appropriate knowledge, expertise and track record in investment management.
+The Directors of the Pool will also be personally liable for their actions and decisions. - arrangements are in place to ensure that costs and savings are managed in accordance with the agreed business case.
+The Section 151 Officers of each of the participating funds sit on the LGPS Practitioners Advisory Forum and regular meetings are held with the Chair and Vice-Chair of the Pension Fund Committee to ensure effective member oversight of progress and delivery.
+The Nottinghamshire Pension Fund Committee and the Local Pension Board are also being updated regularly on key developments and decisions. - 37 Expert advisers have been appointed to provide support on legal matters, FCA registration, taxation and overall programme management.